cultuurnet/stoplight-docs-uitpas/docs/terminology.md

 ## UiTPAS Organizer

-The organizer of an UiTPAS-event.
+The organizer of an UiTPAS event.
 To pay for the social tariff for people in need, the organizer is partly reimbursed by the local government.
-That's why it's important to always create UiTPAS-events with the correct UiTPAS-organizer.
+That's why it's important to always create UiTPAS events with the correct UiTPAS organizer.

 ## Social Tariff ('kansentarief')